tap349/tap349.github.io/_posts/2016-05-11-tables-and-models-with-namespaces-in-rails.md

 end
 ```

-as shown above table name prefix doesn't have to match module hierarchy exactly.
+as shown above table name prefix doesn't have to match module hierarchy.

 **NOTE**: don't use `::` notation when defining table name prefixes!